Kairo Mitchell: Coalville Town

 In November 2018, Mitchell joined Coalville Town on an 18-month contract.
 He scored on his debut in a 1–1 draw against St Neots Town the following day.

 Dartford

 On 2 October 2020, Mitchell joined Dartford.
 His only appearance for the club came as a substitute in a 1–0 home defeat to Slough Town the FA Cup Second Qualifying Round on Saturday 3 October 2020.

 King's Lynn Town

 On 22 October 2020, Mitchell joined King's Lynn Town.

 Chesterfield

 On 10 April 2021, with King's Lynn due to play Chesterfield, it was announced that Mitchell had joined the Derbyshire club for an undisclosed fee subject to league approval.
 Although ineligible to play in the match, Mitchell's new club came from behind to win 2–1.

 Notts County

-On 3 August 2021, Mitchell signed for Notts County for an undisclosed fee on a two year contract.
+On 3 August 2021, Mitchell signed for Notts County for an undisclosed fee on a two-year contract.

 On 2 February 2023, Mitchell signed for Eastleigh on loan until the end of the season.
+He was released following Notts County's promotion at the end of the 2022–23 season.

+Rochdale

+On 16 June 2023, Mitchell signed for recently relegated National League club Rochdale on a two-year contract.

+Having scored seven goals in six matches, Mitchell was named National League Player of the Month for September 2024.
+On 23 May 2025, he was released by Rochdale on the expiry of his contract, having scored 14 league goals in the 2024-25 season.

+Forest Green Rovers

+On 12 July 2025, Kairo Mitchell signed with National League club Forest Green Rovers.